Disc galaxy

-A disc galaxy (or disk galaxy) is a galaxy characterized by a galactic disc, a flattened circular volume of stars.
+A disc galaxy (or disk galaxy) is a galaxy characterized by a galactic disc.
+This is a flattened circular volume of stars that are mainly orbiting the galactic core in the same plane.
 These galaxies may or may not include a central non-disc-like region (a galactic bulge).
+They will typically have an orbiting mass of gas and dust in the same plane as the stars.
+Interactions with other nearby galaxies can perturb and stretch the galactic disk.